What’s Your Excuse? 'Veggies Make Me Gag'

 You don’t have to stick to the salad bar, but you do need to eat fruits and vegetables every day.
 If you’re not a big fan, try some of these techniques.

 Explore the store.
-Check out the produce aisle and the freezer section for vegetables that look good to you.
+Check out the produce aisle, the canned veggies aisle and the freezer section for vegetables that look good to you.
 You can even check out online recipes or social media posts for fresh ideas.

 Experiment in the kitchen.
 If you don’t like raw vegetables, try them roasted or grilled, which can bring out a sweeter taste, especially in carrots, sweet potatoes, onions, and turnips.
 Use spices and a little olive oil to add even more flavor.